Mon-Fri 7:00-15:00

 Fatigue becomes pathological when the exhaustion is intolerable or prolonged and the organs responsible for replenishing energy fail to replenish energy quickly and efficiently, or are weakened and work poorly.
 The boundary between natural and pathological fatigue varies from person to person.

 We consider pathological fatigue to be a condition in which a person is unable to carry out normal daily activities that he or she used to be able to do without problems.
-The advancing age should also be taken into account here; at the age of sixty, a person logically cannot do as many activities as at twenty.
+The advancing age should also be taken into account here; at 60, a person cannot logically manage as many activities as at 20.
 A sign that fatigue is no longer physiological and is becoming pathological is the inability to 'recharge the batteries' in a reasonable time.
 For example, if you have rested all weekend but fatigue persists, or you wake up in the morning already tired, something is wrong.

 One type of fatigue that is becoming more common is Chronic Fatigue Syndrome (CFS) or Chronic Fatigue Immunodeficiency Syndrome, which we see as a more accurate name.

 It is a disease characterised by severe fatigue and physical and mental exhaustion that worsens even after light exertion and does not improve even after long periods of rest.
-In addition to fatigue, the patient experiences other symptoms such as increased temperature, alternating hot and cold sensations, swollen and painful lymph nodes, muscle and joint pain, headaches, mood and sleep disturbances, swollen lymph nodes, difficulty concentrating and sensitivity to light, sounds and smells, etc. Various psychological imbalances such as depression, anxiety, irritability, memory and concentration problems can also be added.
+In addition to fatigue, the patient experiences other symptoms such as increased temperature, alternating sensations of hot and cold, swollen and painful nodes, muscle and joint pain, headaches, mood and sleep disturbances, swollen lymph nodes, difficulty concentrating and sensitivity to light, sounds and smells, etc. Various psychological imbalances such as depression, anxiety, irritability, memory and concentration problems can also be added.

 According to statistics, approximately one in two hundred people suffer from real chronic fatigue syndrome.
 In reality, however, this number can be much higher.